vladhilko/rails_interview_questions/1_junior_level/questions.md

 1. What are the 3 levels of access control for methods in the class?
 Explain each.

+## Design patterns

+1. What design patterns do you know?

 # Ruby

 1. Variables that start with '@' symbols are what kind of variables in Ruby?